Skip to main content

 Burn on source chain

 The USDC on the source chain is burned (permanently destroyed).
-This is initiated when you confirm the transfer.
+This is triggered when you confirm the transfer.

 2